Kong/lua-resty-events/README.md

 `source` and `event` work the same as with [subscribe](#subscribe), and the parameter `id` is the return value of [subscribe](#subscribe).

-The return value will be `true` if it was removed, `false` if it was not in the handlers list.

 [Back to TOC](#table-of-contents)